oruga-ui/oruga/packages/docs/documentation/README.md

 ```
 #### Usage of _oruga-lite_ stylesheet

-Before using the override mode you should evaluate to use _oruga-lite_ stylesheet to avoid to define structural rules in your css for Oruga components (display, position, z-index and other base attributes).
+Before using the override mode you should evaluate to use _oruga-lite_ stylesheet containing only the essantial rules for Oruga components such as display, position, z-index and other base attributes.

 ```js
 import '@oruga-ui/oruga/dist/oruga-lite.css'